Fate, Texas

 The Villages of Fate is the first mixed-use building in downtown Fate.
 This award-winning building was the first building project in the downtown revitalization program.

 In February 2017, Fate finished construction of the new City Hall.
 The original City Hall was in downtown, but moved north to CD Boren and SH 66 for more space.

 Fate's Joe Burger Park is located at 1251 E. Greenbriar Road.
 A ribbon cutting ceremony was held on November 12, 2022.
 The park's namesake, Joe Burger, served as Mayor of Fate for nearly two years and as a Fate City Council member for six years.

 In February 2024, Fate's council approved a zoning change for a 267-acre tract of land.
 Named "Lafayette Crossing", this business oriented development will be built in a phased approach to support the commercial and retail needs of the City of Fate over the next 15-20 years and will shape the future of the area.

 Fate is a city located in the center of Rockwall County, Texas, United States.
 The population in 2020 was 17,958, an increase from 6,357 in 2010, and 602 in 2000.
-In 2022, Fate's population was estimated to have grown to just under 23,000.
+In 2025, Fate's population was estimated to have grown to over 29,000.